ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven2.md

 ```
 ## Create fiqHandler code

-Finally we can create our `fiqHandler()` function, either in its own source file, or can append to `hello.c`.
+Finally you can create the `fiqHandler()` function, either in its own source file, or can append to `hello.c`.
 It reads the `INTID` when triggered, disables the timer, and sets `flag`.

 #### hello.c
 ```C